CMS 370K Internship in Communication Studies for Fall, Spring, or Summer

-The summer internship course is web-based and will not require attendance in a class.
-However, discussions and assignments will be required throughout the summer via Blackboard.
+The summer internship course is web-based and will NOT require attendance in a class.
+However, discussions and assignments will be required throughout the summer via Canvas.
 The summer instructor will alert students regarding procedures when they enroll.

 CMS 370K is offered on a pass/fail basis only.
 It WILL count toward a degree in Communication Studies.
 This pass/fail course will not count against the total pass/fail courses (5) that students are allowed overall.

-- If you are denied because you do not meet one or more prerequisites, you are welcome to re-apply when you do meet them.
+If you are denied access to the online internship application because you do not meet one or more prerequisites, you are welcome to reapply when you do meet them.

-NOTE: The College of Communication will not allow students to register for the fall internship class using a summer internship for credit.
-You MUST be enrolled in the class at the same time you are completing the internship in order to receive credit.
-THERE ARE NO EXCEPTIONS TO THIS.
+PLEASE NOTE: You MUST be enrolled in CMS 370K at the same time you are completing the internship in order to receive credit.
+NO EXCEPTIONS.

 If your answer to these questions is yes, you may wish to consider undertaking the Intellectual Entrepreneurship (IE) "Pre-Graduate School Internship."
 This internship is open to students in all UT colleges/schools and departments.
-You may earn one, two or three hours of academic credit (CMS 164M/264M/364M) by participating in the internship.
+You may earn one, two, or three hours of academic credit (CMS 164M/264M/364M) by enrolling in the course.

-[SPECIAL NOTE FOR CMS STUDENTS: The above pre-graduate school internship WILL count toward your CMS degree (under "additional CMS hours" - it will not replace required courses) - HOWEVER, you must take the course for a GRADE (no pass/fail) in order for it to count.
+SPECIAL NOTE FOR CMS STUDENTS: CMS 164M/264M364M WILL count toward your CMS degree under "additional CMS hours," but it will not replace required courses.
+CMS students must take the course for a GRADE (no pass/fail) in order for it to count.
 Please make sure and let Dr. Cherwitz, your faculty mentor, and your graduate student buddy know that you must earn a grade for the course up front.
-If you have additional questions as to how this course counts toward your degree, please see your academic advisor.]
+If you have additional questions as to how this course counts toward your degree, please see your academic advisor.

 If after examining these materials you have questions, please feel free to contact Dr. Rick Cherwitz at email@example.com.